Fund Spotlight

 What causes were important to her and how did she demonstrate her support for them?

 My mother was involved on a community level as long as I can remember.
 No matter her circumstances, she was aware how community fits into a state and a nation.
 She used her time and energy for a life-long commitment to participation.
 This set an example for her four daughters.
-Whether it was delivering meals to those less fortunate, collecting donations for many national, charity organizations or for her children/grandchildren's schools, she was part of the local fabric of Lake Charles.
+Whether it was delivering meals to those less fortunate, collecting donations for various charity organizations or for her children/grandchildren's schools, she was part of the local fabric of Lake Charles.

 Annually, my mother would receive packets from The March of Dimes and The American Heart Association, to name a few.
 She would walk door-to- door asking for donations to those organizations, collect checks, complete forms, and return everything to the local headquarters.
 When her children were in school, she was an active member of the PTA and involved in all school activities.
 If one of her daughters was interested in it, she was all in.